 Tutti Cantabile: Four Elements

+Tutti Cantabile’s performance entitled Four Elements is a special, meditative journey following the Persian creation myth.
+The concert presents the birth of human existence through the ancient symbolism of earth, water, fire and air – simultaneously in music, light, and projected images.
+The Sound Dome’s 360° visual space and 3D sound system create an almost womb-like, intimate experience, where live singing voices and instruments flow around the audience as a river of sound.
+The carefully composed musical arc leads from chaos to order: from noise, sound is born, then harmony, and finally the “fifth element” – the uplifting experience of music and communal singing.
 The performance is accompanied by unique animations, symbolic play of light and the visual embodiment of the elements.
-An imagery inspired by codices, ancient diagrams and natural textures makes the process of creation tangible: from the solidity of the earth, through the flow of water, to the shaping power of fire and the invisible lightness of air.
-Four Elements is not merely a concert – but a sensorial-meditative performance that invites the search for inner harmony, a rethinking of our relationship to ourselves and to nature, and cultural openness.
-Whoever enters the Sounddome steps out of everyday life for just under an hour and becomes part of an ancient yet deeply contemporary story.
-We recommend it to anyone open to extraordinary audiovisual experiences, spirituality, the power of choral music and dialogue between cultures.
+The visual world, inspired by cave paintings, ancient symbols and natural textures, makes the process of creation tangible: from the solidity of earth, through the flow of water, to the shaping power of fire and the invisible lightness of air.
+Four Elements is not merely a concert – it is a sensuous, meditative performance that invites the search for inner harmony, a rethinking of our relationship to ourselves and to nature, and an attitude of cultural openness.
+Whoever enters the Sound Dome will, for a good half hour, step out of everyday life and become part of an ancient yet profoundly contemporary story.
+We recommend it to everyone who is open to special audiovisual experiences, spirituality, the power of choral music and dialogue between cultures.